herculesinc/pg-dao/bin/README.md

 }
 ```

 pg-dao does not actively enforce model immutability.
 This means that models retrieved as immutable can still be modified by the user.
 As pg-dao only observes mutable models, any changes to immutable models will be ignored.
 However, it is possible to force pg-dao to validate model immutability on syncing changes.
 This can be done via setting `validateImmutability` property for the connection to true.
-In such a case, if any changes to immutable models are detected during model synchronization, an error will be throw.
+In such a case, if any changes to immutable models are detected during model synchronization, an error will be thrown.
 There are performance implications to setting `validateImmutability` property to true - so, it might be a good idea to use it in development environments only.

 #### Checking Model State